Sunekaer/stoneBlock/README.md

 # stoneBlock
-# To disable the "Create an Island" Banner, go to main/pause menu->mod options->void island control->config->othersettings->hideToasts

 This modpack is kinda like SkyBlock, except you don't start tree and your surrounded by stone It´s a kitchen-sink modpack with lots of quests to help guide you in the start and to give the players goals to reach